 - Heat a grill, either charcoal or gas, to medium-high (you should be able to hold your hand about 1 inch above the cooking grate for 3 to 4 seconds before pulling it away from the heat).
 A properly heated grill will help keep the fish from sticking excessively while also cooking it gently and thoroughly without setting it aflame.

 - While the grill heats, prepare the salmon fillet(s): Rinse them and pat them dry.
 If you feel like it or have particular eaters sitting at your table, use tweezers to pull out the pin bones (pull them out in the direction at which they're coming out for the smoothest results).
 Don't see any pin bones?
 Run your finger down the "seam" of the filet—you'll feel them.
 Brush the skin with oil.
-Sprinkle both sides with salt and pepper to season (I'm liberal with my seasoning but to each their own).
+Sprinkle both sides with salt and pepper to season.

-*Does your salmon not having any skin on?
+Note: Does your salmon not have any skin on?
 Simply use a piece of foil a few inches larger than whatever piece of salmon you have.
 Punch a few holes in it—about one hole every inch—and oil it liberally.
 Cook the salmon on the foil on the grill.